kmkamilkhel/Spatio-Temporal-Vegetation-Dynamics--Ecology-and-Evolution/README.md

    - Residual NDVI trends to isolate anthropogenic influences.

 4. **Visualization:**
-   - Exported maps for NDVI, BAIS2, and climatic variables.
+   - Exported maps for NDVI and climatic variables.
    - Visual summaries of trend analysis results.

 ## How to Use